maxfrerichs/t3-prometheus-client/Documentation/Introduction/Installation/Index.rst

 .. note::

    While in 0.x, breaking changes are to be expected.
 API stability cannot be guaranteed.
-Be careful for running in production.
+Be careful when running in production.